cham11ng/sagarchamling.com/content/blogs/tech/how-i-setup-my-website/index.md

 ## Step 5: Select Domain Name

-I considered using a domain registrar like [Porkbun](https://porkbun.com) because of easy setup and cheaper price.
+I considered using a domain registrar like [Porkbun](https://porkbun.com) for two major reason; it's cheap and easy configuration process.

 Search for available domain names, and once you find one that suits your blog, register it.

 ## Step 6: Configure and Publish Site